adamhenderson/bs3-eclipse-snippets/README.md

-Bootstrap 3 - Sublime Plugin
+Bootstrap 3 - Eclipse Snippets Generator
 ==================

-A sublime plugin complete with Bootstrap 3 snippets
+A simple app to convert the Sublime snippets from https://github.com/JasonMortonNZ/bs3-sublime-plugin to eclipse snippets.

 Feel free to let me know what else you want added via: